MicrosoftDocs/fabric-docs/docs/enterprise/plan-capacity.md

 ---
 title: Plan your capacity size
-description: Learn how to plan your Microsoft Fabric capacity size using the the Microsoft Fabric capacity metrics app.
+description: Learn how to plan your Microsoft Fabric capacity size using the Microsoft Fabric capacity metrics app.
 author: KesemSharabi
 ms.author: kesharab
 ms.topic: how to